 Secondary School Placement

 Each family has a unique experience of this process, and my job becomes a twofold endeavor.
 First, the role of the placement director is to make sure that all of the essential, nitty gritty details are taken care of.
-For example, I manage and monitor all recommendations and make sure they are submitted on time.
-Second, and this is perhaps most important in my perspective, I want to make sure that our students are learning all that they can by way of this exciting opportunity to evaluate themselves as students and citizens approaching each of the schools they are considering.
+For example, we manage and monitor all recommendations and make sure they are submitted on time.
+Second, and this is perhaps most important, we want to make sure that our students are learning all that they can by way of this exciting opportunity to evaluate themselves as students and citizens approaching each of the schools they are considering.
 The direct result, other than finding the right fit for the next four years, is that our boys have a chance to really consider what it is about school that they enjoy most, what inspires them and what is important about their school community.

 The best two pieces of advice would be the same for both students and parents: